201flaviosilva-labs/Tic-Tac-Toe-Godot/README.md

 ## Description

-A simple tic tac toe game create in godot, just for learning :)
+A simple tic tac toe game created in godot, just for learning :)

 ## Links